DNNhost/owsConfigHistory/README.md

 This module does utilize a CKeditor (http://ckeditor.com/) to save an extended description of the module.
 This editor is initialized in the header of the module.

+Additionally, this module utilizes a custom table, OpenWebStudio_Manual - the script for creating such table is included.